 Live discussion with Dennis Selkoe, John Hardy, and Alain Israel, moderated by Dr. Peter Nelson, was held on 5 May 1999 at 12:30 p.m.
 (EST).

 Participants: Peter Nelson, Dennis Selkoe, John Hardy, Alain Israel, June Kinoshita.

 Note: Transcript has been edited for clarity and accuracy.

-Peter Nelson: One thing that's a bummer is that we can't CUT
+Peter Nelson: One thing that's a bummer is that we can't CUT or PASTE.

 Selkoe: Peter, do you want me to give an introductory remark?

 Selkoe: My colleagues and I believe that PS will be shown to be an intramembrane-cleaving aspartyl protease or a unusual diaspartyl cofactor for the enzyme.
 We think current data is more consistent with this model than with a principal role for PS in membrane trafficking.

 Peter Nelson: Any other panelists with a remark?
 Otherwise, we'll go on....

 Hardy: COMMENT The Nature paper reported provocative and interesting experiments which have revitalized the field.
 They are hypothesis-driven experiment which paid off and it is always difficult to argue with that.
 I am agnostic about whether presenilin is γ-secretase.
 What would we expect of γ-secretase; binding to substrate (c99) and binding to inhibitors: neither have yet been shown.

 Peter Nelson: I have a question for the panelists, just to get the ball rolling.
 Is there anyone, knowing the current experiments, who does NOT think that presenilin will turn out to be, itself, THE γ-secretase?